Xfan1025/SDCND-Traffic-Sign-Classifier/README.md

 | Traffic signals		| Go straight or left      							|

-The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83%.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
-(OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 100th cell of the Ipython notebook.

+And here is a visualisation in matplotlib:

+![alt text][image10]

-For the last image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
+For the last image, the model predicts wrongly that this is a "Go straight or left" sign (probability of 0.89), and the image is actually a "traffic signals".
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|